bems2588/README-generator/README.md

   ## Tests

-  The following is needed to run the test: bfjd
+  The following is needed to run the test:

   ## Questions

-  If you have any questions about the repo contact at http://github.com/dbjfd or email me dbfd
+  If you have any questions about the repo contact me at http://github.com/ or email me